greenonline/Taipan_40_Column_Apple_II/README.md

 #### SFL$ - what is it meant to be?

-Line 1240 contains a `PRINT SFL$`, and yet `SFL$` is never defined.
-Is it meant to be a surrender flag to be printed on to of the ship's mast?
+Line 1240 contains a `PRINT SFL$`, and yet `SFL$` is neither declared nor instantiated.
+Is it meant to be a surrender flag to be printed atop the ship's mast?
+As it stands currently, it is an empty string and nothing is ever printed.

 ### See also